nelup20/asciiator/README.md

 ```

 ## Contributing and issues
-Although I think it's very unlikely that this project will receive much attention/contributions, I'd like to thank you if you do end up contributing or at least consider doing so! :D

 Please create an issue with an applicable label instead of mailing me directly and include any logs if appropriate.
 Asciiator stores logs in your home directory at `~/.asciiator/logs`\
 For small things like typo's feel free to create a PR directly without an issue.